 However, that’s not where the problems end.

-You see, once you put this kind of campaign out there, funded by the taxpayers, you’re getting people used to the idea that how you store your firearms is somehow the government’s business, that they have a vested interest in what you do within the privacy of your own home.
-It normalizes this kind of thinking, thus paving the way for safe storage laws.
+You see, once you put this kind of campaign out there, funded by the taxpayers, you’re getting people used to the idea that how you store your firearms is somehow the government’s business, that it has a vested interest in what you do within the privacy of your own home.
+It normalizes this thinking and paves the way for safe storage laws.

 Despite being a waste of taxpayer funds, it may well be used to justify gun control later on.

-What concerns me is that it may actually happen if people come to believe that the government should have some kind of say in how we store our firearms.
-That’s a significant problem, and why this line item really needs to be vetoed.
+What concerns me is that it may happen if people come to believe that the government should have some say in how we store our firearms.
+That’s a significant problem, and why this line item needs to be vetoed.